R for SAS users: Lesson 3

 • We use the argument type = 'response'

-• Uses the inverse link function to back-transform the means and 95% CI from the log-odds scale to the probability scale
+• Uses the inverse link function to convert the means and 95% CI from the log-odds scale to the probability scale

 • In SAS the option is ilink (inverse link) in lsmeans and slice statements